citp/privacy-policy-historical/t/tv/tvi/tvinsider.com.md

 If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of TV Insider, our customers or others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction.
 8\.
 Third Party Collection

-We do not control third parties’ collection or use of your information to serve interest-based advertising.
+We do not control third parties' collection or use of your information to serve interest-based advertising.
 However these third parties may provide you with ways to choose not to have your information collected or used in this way.

 9\.
 Accessing and Correcting Your Information